Which modules support the "S7 Routing" function in S7 subnets?

 SINAUT communication modules

-The list below gives an overview of the SINAUT communication modules that support the S7 Routing function.
+The list below gives an overview of the SINAUT communication modules which support the S7 Routing function.

 |TIM 3V-IE||V1.0 and higher||6NH7800-3BA00|